wp-plugins/awesome-filterable-portfolio/readme.txt

 Awesome Filterable Portfolio allows designers, artists, photographers to create, manage and publish a very modern and outstanding filterable portfolio that can be filtered using smooth animations.

+<h4>Features</h4>
+* Categorized portfolio items
+* Filtered items using jQuery animations
+* Unlimited items/categories
+* Easy to use and customize

 <h4>How to use it?</h4>
 1. Download and install the plugin